Canon 80D vs 1Ds Mark III

-The Canon EOS 80D and the Canon EOS-1Ds Mark III are two digital cameras that were officially introduced, respectively, in February 2016 and August 2007.
+The Canon EOS 80D and the Canon EOS-1Ds Mark III are two digital cameras that were announced, respectively, in February 2016 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame (1Ds Mark III) sensor.
-The 80D has a resolution of 24 megapixel, whereas the 1Ds Mark III provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 80D has a resolution of 24 megapixels, whereas the 1Ds Mark III provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 80D vs Canon 1Ds Mark III
+Body comparison: Canon 80D vs 1Ds Mark III

-The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Canon 1Ds Mark III.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 80D and the Canon 1Ds Mark III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark III is considerably larger (64 percent) than the Canon 80D.
 Moreover, the 1Ds Mark III is substantially heavier (90 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.